 Silicon irradiation also known as Neutron Transmutation Doping (NTD), is conducted in the OPAL reactor.

-- High 'thermal to fast' neutron ratio (Cd ratio) - ensures minimal damage during irradiation
+- High 'thermal to fast' neutron ratio (Cd ratio) - ensures minimal crystal lattice damage / disturbance during irradiation

-- High irradiation capacity - ensure a quick turnaround
+- High irradiation capacity - above 50 tons per annum ensures a quick turnaround and large volume operation

 - High accuracy - ensures the final resistivity within +/-5% of specified target